mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-application.md

 ---
 title: Create a Vonage Application
-description: In this step you learn how to create a Nexmo Application.
+description: In this step you learn how to create a Vonage Application.
 ---

 # Create your Vonage Application